OAEC supports diverse communities to design their own regenerative systems at the regional and local scale.

-The Resilient Schools Program supports public school districts serving vulnerable populations in designing long-term ecological, economic and bio-cultural resilience into their curricula, campus and community.
+The Resilient Schools Program supports schools and school districts in designing long-term ecological, economic and bio-cultural resilience into their curricula, campus and community.
 We believe in the power of educational institutions – incubators of the next generation of leaders and systems designers – to serve as community hubs for ecological literacy, intergenerational engagement and cross-sectoral collaboration of interdependent stakeholders co-designing their own thriving community in the context of climate disruption.

 As we navigate a just transition through climate disruption, OAEC’s Resilient Schools Program supports whole communities to cultivate a reverential relationship with place – whether you find yourself in an urban context, suburban sprawl, a rural community or anywhere in between.